24Hip-Hop

 For now, though, the focus is clear.

 CRAVE marks the official relaunch of Yanni Waves.
 It’s the result of patience, discipline, and a refusal to rush the process.
-I GOT TIME TODAY reinforces that message: he’s not chasing time anymore, he’s working on his own.
+GOT TIME TODAY reinforces that message: he’s not chasing time anymore, he’s working on his own.

 After years off the radar, Yanni Waves didn’t just come back.